 New Orleans should be a sanctuary city for African Americans.
 Every policy and regulation possible should support this notion.
 And given the egregiously regressive and burdensome past, city government should fast track all current, available solutions.
 Even a cursory glance at the plight of hard-working African Americans in the city provides ample evidence of the urgent need for change.

-Our current paradigm has created and sustains the crime-plagued, underperforming city that Pelicans superstar Anthony Davis is spending millions to leave.
+Our current paradigm has created and sustains the crime-plagued, underperforming city that NBA superstar Anthony Davis spent millions to leave.
 Low-performing schools contribute to the highest dropout rates in the country.
 Gentrification and low-paying jobs force many into the rental market in our city.
-People who own their homes are nearly 90% less likely to commit crimes compared to those who rent.
+And people who own their homes are nearly 90% less likely to commit crimes compared to those who rent.
 Though the murder rate is indeed lower, shootings have increased.
 African Americans in NOLA die at alarmingly high rates.
 Especially when it comes to young people.
 We must fix serious and deeply-entrenched problems here quickly.
 It can be done with surprising ease if a coordinated attempt is employed.

 Working families need close and convenient good schools for their children.
 Our experiment with charter schools must shift to emphasize local school excellence.
 Good neighborhood schools reduce stress, increase participation and reduce dropout rates, which in turn strengthen families.
 Parent-school partnerships are easier when parents are able to access school personnel close to home.
 Friendly rivalries centered around athletic and academic achievement will transform educational achievement[ in The Bowl.
 Businesses could offer cash prizes to the students who perform best and the schools which achieve great successes.